 This month we consider the Uber case, when a philosophical belief is a protected characteristic, the ACAS Code’s application to ill health dismissals and the admissibility of negotiations under S. 111A and ‘without prejudice’ negotiations.

 Is your bonus less than you were expecting?
 Is there anything you can do about it if the bonus scheme is discretionary?
-Susanna Gilmartin, Partner in our Employment Team, provides some guidance that will be useful for both employers and employees.
+Our Employment Team provide some guidance that will be useful for both employers and employees.

 Senior Partner, James Partridge speaks to the Times of Tunbridge Wells and describes the impact that the Leave vote will have on businesses and looks at five key areas including commercial contracts, dispute resolution, employment, commercial property and data protection.